-GV Health TITLE: Clinical Trial Standard Operating Procedure 09: Participant Informed Consent Process & Documentation Document Type: Procedure Approved by: CMO & EDMS Directorate: CMO & Medical Services Section: Research Author/Prepared by: Dr Ainsley Robinson Position: Clinical Trials Coordinator
+GV Health TITLE: Clinical Trial Standard Operating Procedure 09: Participant Informed Consent Process & Documentation Document Type: Procedure Approved by: Research Management and Governance Committee Directorate: CMO + Medical Services Section: Research Author/Prepared by: Dr Ainsley Robinson Position: Clinical Trials Coordinator

-- With telehealth, all measures will be taken to ensure privacy and confidentiality of the participant's identity. - If Informed Consent is obtained by telephone, this must be recorded on the Informed Consent Form and in the participant's health and medical record, and/or Source Document (as an example): "The protocol was discussed with [participant's name] via telephone on [DD/MMM/YYYY]."
+- A description of how study procedures, visits, assessments, collection of data and medical consultations will be undertaken e.g. they may be conducted in person or via telehealth or a combination of both, are to be clearly detailed in the HREC application and the PICF and clearly described to the participant during the consent process. - With telehealth, all measures will be taken to ensure privacy and confidentiality of the participant's identity. - If Informed Consent is obtained by telephone, this must be recorded on the Informed Consent Form and in the participant's health and medical record, and/or Source Document (as an example): "The protocol was discussed with [participant's name] via telephone on [DD/MMM/YYYY]."
 The Investigator must then sign the Consent Form on the date they received the Consent Form, NOT the date they obtained consent from the participant.